wazuh/wazuh-documentation/source/user-manual/capabilities/antiflooding.rst

   ** Alert 1501604257.60486: - wazuh,agent_flooding,
   2017 Aug 01 18:17:37 (fedora) any->ossec-agent
-  Rule: 524 (level 3) -> 'Agent buffer is back to normal load.'
+  Rule: 205 (level 3) -> 'Agent event queue is back to normal load.'
   wazuh: Agent buffer: 'normal'.
+  level: normal

 When the bucket is in this status **no events are dropped**.